-ADC Drugs by Target in 2026: Full List of 21 Approved Antibody-Drug Conjugates
+ADC Drugs by Target (2026 Update): Full List of Approved ADCs, Pipeline and Trends

 Antibody-drug conjugates (ADCs) are one of the fastest-growing classes of therapies in precision oncology.
-In this guide to ADC drugs by target in 2026, we provide a comprehensive overview of approved antibody-drug conjugates and their classification based on tumor targets.
+In this guide to adc drugs by target, we provide a comprehensive and updated overview of approved antibody-drug conjugates, together with their classification based on tumor targets.

 🚀 As of March 2026, approximately 21 ADC drugs have been approved worldwide, targeting multiple tumor antigens such as HER2, TROP2, CD antigens, EGFR, BCMA, and Nectin-4.
 These ADC drugs play critical roles in the treatment of breast cancer, lung cancer, lymphoma, urothelial carcinoma, ovarian cancer, and multiple myeloma.